 Note that the “CDF of Median Time Delta” figure represents clients, rather than queries.
 Also note that it only includes queries for valid TLDs, while a significant percentage of queries (more than 50%) result in NXDOMAIN responses.
 To answer a question such as “what % of queries might be affected by a TTL change?” we need to weight the clients by the amount of queries that they send.

-Figure 6 and Table 8 below shows how many queries come from clients with per-TLD median time between queries falling within certain ranges.
+Figure 6 and Table 8 below show how many queries come from clients with per-TLD median time between queries falling within certain ranges.
 For example, when we look at clients sending same-TLD queries to the roots every 0-60 seconds, we find those account for 5.8% of all queries.
 The largest category is the 18.1% of queries from clients sending same-TLD queries every 3600-10800 seconds, or 1-3 hours.
 The amount of queries in the 1 day and up category is essentially zero.
 This provides further evidence that root zone TTLs matter very little when it comes to actual caching behavior.